 Carrying training equipment for Air Force’s future F-35A Joint Strike Fighter fighter jet capability, the arrival of the Antonov created quite a stir on the base and surrounds.

-SQNLDR Phil Mackie (D/ABXO), FLTLT Lee Thompson, Base Air Field Engineer (BAFENG), FLTLT Naomi Holmes Base Aviation Safety Officer (BASO) and SGT Brendan Walsh Duty Air Movement Officer (DAMO) were part of the team that ensured the airfield was prepared for the arrival and departure of the Antonov.
+Squadron Leader Phil Mackie (D/ABXO), Flight Lieutenant Lee Thompson, Base Air Field Engineer (BAFENG), Flight Lieutenant Naomi Holmes Base Aviation Safety Officer (BASO) and Sergeant Brendan Walsh Duty Air Movement Officer (DAMO) were part of the team that ensured the airfield was prepared for the arrival and departure of the Antonov.

 “It was a monumental effort liaising with contractors, stakeholders and emergency services to ensure all ran smoothly.”

-With the planning phase commencing in Feburary 18, freight companies DB Schenker, Antonov Airlines, Joint Logistics Unit (E) and Linfox were heavily involved to ensure a smooth operation.
+With the planning phase commencing in February 18, freight companies DB Schenker, Antonov Airlines, Joint Logistics Unit (E) and Linfox were heavily involved to ensure a smooth operation.

 It was also a community effort, with New South Wales Police engaged and present on the day to coordinate the influx of traffic along Medowie Road, with aircraft enthusiasts and locals keen to witness the unusual arrival.